SpacehuhnTech/esp8266_deauther/README.md

 A solution is already there, why don't we use it?

 **Please don't refer to this project as "jammer", that totally undermines the real purpose of this project!**
-If you do, it only prooves that you didn't understand anything of what this project stands for.
+If you do, it only proves that you didn't understand anything of what this project stands for.
 Publishing content about this without a proper explaination shows that you only do it for the clicks, fame and/or money and have no respect for intellectual property, the community behind it and the fight for a better WiFi standard!

 ## Getting Started